lischilpp/math-plotter/README.md

-# 2DPlotter
+# MathPlotter2D

-An graphing tool which makes plotting objects into a mathematical 3d coordinate system simple.
+A graphing tool which makes plotting objects into a mathematical 3d coordinate system simple.
+Developed for an so-called "GFS" (Gleichwertige Feststellung von Schülerleistungen) presentation in math at school.

 ## Screenshots
 ![Screenshot1](img/screenshot1.png)